Flow-through share: Structure

-“The Canada Revenue Agency (CRA) reviews all FTS arrangements.
-Audits are carried out to monitor the program.”
+The Canada Revenue Agency (CRA) reviews all FTS arrangements.
+Audits are carried out to monitor the program.

-When flow-through shares are donated, a lower after-tax cost of giving is achieved.

-The flow through donation financing structure helps senior Canadian philanthropists significantly reduce the after-tax cost of their charitable gifts while ensuring the charity chosen by the donor receives the full pledge amount immediately on closing and net of all fees and expenses.

-The process is involves the simultaneous subscription to flow through shares, thus accessing the Canadian Exploration Expense (CEE) and associated investment tax credit benefits, donation of the shares to the charity of the donors choice, and the sale by the charity of the shares to institutional investors which enables the original donor to receive a donation tax receipt.
+The process involves the simultaneous subscription to flow through shares, thus accessing the Canadian Exploration Expense (CEE) and associated investment tax credit benefits, donation of the shares to the charity of the donors choice, and the sale by the charity of the shares to institutional investors which enables the original donor to receive a donation tax receipt.

 There are four main providers of this service in Canada including WCPD, PearTree Canada, Oberon Capital Corporation, and Ber Tov Capital.
-This is a unique structure that mineral exploration firms in Canada frequently use and encourages charitable gifting.